csc-training/summerschool/unix/docs/02_Make_modules_and_batch_jobs.md

 - Programs should usually be separated into several files
 	* -> complicated dependency structures
 - Building large programs takes time
-	* rebuilding just what we changed?
+	* rebuilding only the parts we changed?
 - Having different options when building
 	* debug versions, enabling/disabling features, etc.